bparanj/crystal/electronics/book/basics/blinking-led.md

 ### **Applications**

-- This principle is foundational for understanding rectifiers, used in power supplies to convert AC to DC.
+- Rectifiers are used in power supplies to convert AC to DC.
 - Demonstrates how LEDs can be used as indicators for AC polarity or signal presence.

 This experiment demonstration of polarity, rectification, and AC waveform behavior with minimal components.